 Step 13 prints the new vertical file, which includes all the information from the original CoNLL-X vertical files, but with various added information.
 The new information adds XML structures, sometimes with attributes, in creating the new files.
 Each preposition is contained in a <doc> structure; the opening tag contains a corpus attribute that identifies the corpus and a preposition attribute that identifies the preposition.
 Each sentence is contained in a structure.
-This structure includes (1) a sense_label attribute containing the PDEP sense number (e.g., "1(1)"), (2) a class attribute containing the TPP class (e.g., "Activity"), (3) a subc attribute containing the TPP subclass (e.g., "Proposed"), (4) an inst attribute containing the instance number of the sentence in the corpus, and (5) a sense_desc attribute containing a link to the PDEP pattern6 for the given sense (allowing a Sketch Engine user to examine the behavioral properties for the sense).
+This structure includes (1) a sense\label attribute containing the PDEP sense number (e.g., "1(1)"), (2) a class attribute containing the TPP class (e.g., "Activity"), (3) a subc attribute containing the TPP subclass (e.g., "Proposed"), (4) an inst attribute containing a link to the PDEP pattern for the given sense (allowing a Sketch Engine user to examine the behavioral properties for the sense).
 The information in these structures will allow more targeted examination of a preposition's properties in Sketch Engine.

 After the identifying information, the new vertical file contains a line for each token in the sentence, corresponding to these tokens in the original CoNLL-X vertical files.
 Each line is collapsed slightly from the original, containing six fields (as identified above).
-Additional lines are interleaved into the original lines to provide structure tags for the three main components: (1) a preposition tag (prep>) surrounding the lines for the preposition (which may include more than one line for phrasal prepositions), (2) a complement tag (<compl>) around the line identifying the preposition complement, and (3) a governor tag (<gov>) around the line identifying the preposition governor.
+Additional lines are interleaved into the original lines to provide structure tags for the three main components: (1) a preposition tag (<prep>) surrounding the lines for the preposition (which may include more than one line for phrasal prepositions), (2) a complement tag (<compl>) around the line identifying the preposition complement, and (3) a governor tag (<gov>) around the line identifying the preposition governor.